Symphony-MoE: Harmonizing Disparate Pre-trained Models into a Coherent Mixture-of-Experts

 \section{5 Conclusion}

-This paper presents Symphony-MoE, a framework for building powerful Mixture-of-Experts (MoE) models by upcycling experts from multiple, diverse pre-trained sources.
-We tackle the core challenge of parameter space misalignment through a two-stage process: training-free functional alignment and lightweight router training.
-Experiments show that Symphony-MoE consistently outperforms baselines on multi-domain tasks and generalizes well to out-of-distribution data.
-This approach offers a scalable path to leverage the collective knowledge embedded in existing specialized models—beyond the limitations of single-model upcycling.
+This paper presents Symphony-MoE, a framework for building powerful MoE models by upcycling experts from multiple, diverse pre-trained sources.
+We tackle the core challenge of parameter space misalignment through a two-stage process.
+Experiments show that Symphony-MoE outperforms baselines on multi-domain tasks and generalizes well to out-of-distribution data.
+This approach offers a scalable path to leverage the collective knowledge embedded in existing specialized models.

-\textbf{Limitations and future work.} Our current framework requires that all source models share an identical architecture.
+\textbf{Limitations.} Our current framework requires that all source models share an identical architecture and are all language models.
 This constraint limits the pool of potential experts that can be integrated.
-Future work could focus on developing more advanced alignment techniques capable of harmonizing models with \textit{minor architectural dissimilarities}, such as different activation functions or normalization strategies.

-The quality of the functional alignment is contingent on the diversity and representativeness of the calibration dataset.
-While we proposed a simple and effective sampling strategy, optimizing the curation for a highly diverse set of experts is a non-trivial challenge.
+Future work could focus on developing more advanced alignment techniques capable of harmonizing models with \textit{minor architectural dissimilarities} or \textit{modality differences}.
+The effectiveness of functional alignment depends on the diversity of the calibration dataset.
+Although we propose a straightforward sampling strategy, optimizing the process to ensure a highly diverse set of experts presents a significant challenge.